Amazon Kiro Incident: 5 Agent Config Mistakes That Delete Production Environments

 Mistake 5: No Environment Tagging or Blast Radius Segmentation

 How to fix it: Tag every resource with Environment: production | staging | dev.
-Write IAM condition keys that enforce those tags: Condition: StringEquals: "aws:ResourceTag/Environment": "staging".
+Write IAM condition keys that enforce those tags using Condition: StringEquals: "aws:ResourceTag/Environment": "staging".
 The agent's role can only call APIs on resources tagged to match its operating environment.
-A staging-scoped agent physically cannot call TerminateInstances on a production EC2 node -- the IAM policy rejects the call regardless of what the agent reasons.
-Pair this with AWS Organizations Service Control Policies at the account level so that even a role with broad permissions cannot cross environment boundaries.
+A staging-scoped agent cannot call TerminateInstances on a production EC2 instance because the IAM policy rejects the call regardless of what the agent's reasoning produces.
+Pair this with AWS Organizations Service Control Policies at the account level so that even a role with broad permissions cannot cross environment boundaries at the organization layer.

 How to Audit Your Agent Configs Right Now